mediamonks/channels/packages/channels/README.md

 ### React

-For React projects, there is a [use-channels hook](https://www.npmjs.com/package/use-channels) to create and provide a `Channels` instance.
+For React projects, there is a [hook](https://www.npmjs.com/package/use-channels) to create and provide a `Channels` instance.

 ## Loading files
 `Channels` uses the [sample-manager](https://www.npmjs.com/package/sample-manager) for dealing with files, and creates an instance of it named `sampleManager`.